Deuteronomy

 "I have not eaten of it while mourning, nor have I removed any of it while I was unclean, nor offered any of it to the dead.
 I have listened to the voice of the LORD my God; I have done according to all that Thou hast commanded me" (Deuteronomy 26:14).

 ConfessionThere are some who mishandle their gifts.
-It is appropriate that we care for animals but some of us have lifted up the lives of the animals over the lives of people.
+It is appropriate that we care for animals, but some of us have lifted up the lives of animals over the lives of people.

-I read of one missionary going by a half-dressed unconscious woman on the road in Africa.
+I read of one missionary going by a half-dressed, unconscious woman on the road in Africa.
 She stopped and moved her to the side, covered her and bought her something to drink and eat.
 Many others passed by this half-naked epileptic woman.
-They placed no value upon this needy woman.
-There are many needy people we need to help not eliminate because we fear the earth cannot hold them all.
+They placed no value on this needy woman.
+There are many needy people we need to help, not eliminate, because we fear the earth cannot hold them all.

-We should kindly care for animals, trees the air, but it is very important to care for people made in God's image.
+We should kindly care for animals, trees, and the air, but it is very important to care for people made in God's image.
 This remains a priority.
-The culture, values accepted around us, so strongly surrounds us that we cannot often see how it displaces or distorts God's values.
+The culture and values around us so strongly surround us that we often cannot see how they displace or distort God's values.
 God's people are to carry out His values.

 (c) I need your blessing (26:15)